mfroeling/QMRITools-website/_pages/home.md

 ---

 {% capture notice-text %}
-This website describes the functionality of QMRITools, a toolbox for analysis of quantitative magnetic resonance imaging data.
-The package contains processing tools related to quantitative MRI and spectroscopy of muscle, heart and nerves.
+`QMRITools` is a collection of tools and functions for processing quantitative MRI data and runs in the latest version of [Wolfram Mathematica](http://www.wolfram.com/mathematica/) and is developed and maintained by [Martijn Froeling](https://www.researchgate.net/profile/Martijn-Froeling){:target="_blank"}.
+The toolbox was developed mostly in the context of quantitative muscle ([Froeling et al. 2012](https://onlinelibrary.wiley.com/doi/10.1002/jmri.23608){:target="_blank"}), nerve and cardiac magnetic resonance imaging.
+The library of functions grows along with the research it is used for.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3820494.svg)](https://doi.org/10.5281/zenodo.3820494){:target="_blank"}
 [![DOI](https://joss.theoj.org/papers/10.21105/joss.01204/status.svg)](https://doi.org/10.21105/joss.01204){:target="_blank"}